Learn how to customize a story using the story settings.

 Note:

-For ArcGIS StoryMaps on ArcGIS Online, adding Google Analytics tracking is only available if your organization is participating in the Esri User Experience Improvement (EUEI) program.
+For ArcGIS StoryMaps on ArcGIS Online, adding analytics tracking is only available if your organization is participating in the Esri User Experience Improvement (EUEI) program.
 For more information about the EUEI program and how to configure it, see Configure general settings.
-A story author can optionally write a consent message for stories that use Google Analytics to inform readers of the anonymous tracking and require them to opt in to it.
+A story author can optionally write a consent message for stories that use analytics to inform readers of the anonymous tracking and require them to opt in to it.
 Stories that already have Google Analytics configured before July 14, 2021, will continue to track analytics even if the organization is not participating in the EUEI program; however, the story author or an administrator can remove the tracking from a story at any time from Story settings.

 - In the story builder, click the menu button